A Brief History of the Society

 - To collect and collate all available material relating to Liverpool ships and. seamen of the past

 - To undertake an historical survey of locally owned vessels, their masters and owners.

-They agreed to hold an inaugural meeting on Monday, 11th April, 1938, to elect a Chairman, Officers and.
-Committee.
-Subsequently this meeting was held in the Accountants’ Hall, Fenwick Street, Liverpool.
-It was reported in the Liverpool Daily Post the next day.
+They agreed to hold an inaugural meeting on Monday, 11 April, 1938, to elect a Chairman, Officers and Committee.
+Subsequently this meeting was held in the Accountants’ Hall, Fenwick Street, Liverpool and was reported in the Liverpool Daily Post the following day.

-The subscription was fixed at 5/— per annum, and the following officers and committee were elected.
+The subscription was fixed at five shillings per annum, and the following officers and committee were elected.

 - Secretary and Treasurer: Arthur C. Wardle

 - Committee: H. Owen, T. Hughes, K. Hopkins, H. N. Leask, J.F.
 Hall, V.H.
 Green

 A month later the society met at the School of Commerce, Tithebarn Street, Liverpool, where, in addition to adopting a Constitution and Rules, Mr. Arthur C. Wardle presented a paper entitled.
 “Early Liverpool vessels and Trade”.
 Lord Derby accepted the presidency of the society by letter dated 4 June 1938.

 The society was effectively shut down at the start of the Second World War, but members remained keen to resume when possible and the society was re-started at a meeting held in Richmond Street on 3 October 1942.

 This meeting was, in fact, the first Annual General Meeting, where the election of officers and council took place.
 A paper entitled, “The White Star Australian Packets” was read by Captain E.A.
 Woods, who continued as chairman of the society.